JiayueShi/2019-Study-Plan/README.md

 # 2019-Study-Plan

-Jan: MongoDB
-mission: do a spatial calculation on a gis file
+Jan mission: -MongoDB- do a spatial calculation on a gis file